tutorcruncher/tc-api-docs/pages/services/list-all-services.md

 ### List all Services

-Returns a list of your services.
-The services are sorted by id, with the largest id first.
+Returns a list of your Services.
+The Services are sorted by id, with the largest id first.